fvilmos/gesture_detector/README.md

 </tr>
 </h1>
 </table>
-If all vent good, the new values are stored in labels file, and the application closes automatically.
+If all vent good, the new values are stored in labels file, and the application will close automatically.

 ### Future work